IIT Patna

-Indian Institute of Technology Patna (abbreviated IIT Patna or IITP) is one of the 23 IITs, located at Bihta near Patna, Bihar (India).
+The Indian Institute of Technology Patna (IIT Patna or IITP) is a public research university and technical institute in Bihta, Patna, Bihar, India.
 It is recognized as an Institute of National Importance by the Government of India.
-It is one of the second generation IITs established by an Act of the Indian Parliament on 6 August 2008.

-The permanent campus of IIT Patna is located at Bihta which is approximately 30 km west of Patna and has been fully operational since 2015.
+It is one of the second generation IITs established by an Act of the Indian Parliament on 6 August, 2008.
+The campus of IIT Patna, located at Bihta, approximately 35km from Patna, has been fully operational since its inauguration by Hon'ble Prime Minister Shri Narendra Modi on 25 July, 2015.